WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 - Step 2: Let the malware scanner run automatically on your site

-But if MalCare says that you have a WordPress hacked site, then you need to follow along with the cleanup process later on.
+But if MalCare says that your WordPress hacked, then you need to follow along with the cleanup process later on.

 Either way, you need to scan your site first with MalCare.